Mandy Barker plastic sachet exhibition at Emerging Islands | Lifestyle.INQ

 What do you hope audiences take away from the breadth of work presented in this exhibit?

-Morales: More than anything, we hope that after people come to the exhibit, they can look at water differently.
+HRM: More than anything, we hope that after people come to the exhibit, they can look at water differently.
 Personally, looking at these works reminds me that these waterways are connected—and they connect us.

 Riza Abat of San Juan, La Union’s Municipal Environment and Natural Resources Office: If all the tourists can at least bring their waste home with them; don’t leave it on the beach.
 They are not required to clean the beach, but if they go to the beach, whatever waste you generate, take it home with you.
 Those are little acts towards environmental conservation.
 If we combine our little actions, it has a big effect.

-Sebastian: Water is a mirror to all of our relationships with each other and the world, including the non-human community we share it with.
+NS: Water is a mirror to all of our relationships with each other and the world, including the non-human community we share it with.
 It traces our migratory movements, our trade relations, our wars, and also our history of exploitation and extraction.

 Plastic is an oceanic problem, in that sense, a true universal reality, like water.
 By reconnecting with the waters that give us life, we can see our place in the ecology of this planet, and find better ways to respond to the consequences of our actions.

-The Emerging Islands studio during the Open Studio held at Flotsam and Jetsam in San Juan, La Union.
-Photo by Tarish Zamora courtesy of Emerging Islands
+The Emerging Islands studio during the Open Studio held at Flotsam and Jetsam in San Juan, La Union | Photo by Tarish Zamora courtesy of Emerging Islands

 As an art collective, how do you manage to do just that: combine advocacy and art?

-Loughran: Our work at Emerging Islands means connecting artists to ecological issues.
+DL: Our work at Emerging Islands means connecting artists to ecological issues.
 Many artists do work around the environment already, and in that sense, they already have an advocacy.
 Some have yet to find their footing in that regard so we try to get to know our residents to understand their personal histories so that we can gently nudge them towards a compelling context for them to take on, which hopefully becomes a ground spring for future work.

 This was the main intent for our student photography workshop, ‘Plastic Passages,’ where we mentored eight students through an intensive process so they could, through their photography, do some storytelling around the environmental issues that spring from their personal encounters with their own place.